clipperhouse/netlify/content/about.md

 Non-technical folks appreciate my ability to explain technology, and how to get things done with engineers.
 At Stack Overflow, this meant salespeople and technical recruiters.

 I offer this expertise on a consulting basis, for your teams.

-[Learn more...](/tech-talk/)
+<button href="/tech-talk/"> Learn more... </button>

 ### Contact